The 20 Best Prolidase Deficiency Doctors in Japan

 Tokyo, JP

-Takuma Ohnishi practices in Tokyo, Japan.
+Takuma Ohnishi practices practicing medicine in Tokyo, Japan.
 Mr. Ohnishi is rated as an Experienced expert by MediFind in the treatment of Prolidase Deficiency.
-His top areas of expertise are Urinary Tract Infection (UTI), Lymphadenitis, Urinary Tract Infection in Children, and Clubbing of the Fingers or Toes.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Bacterial Gastroenteritis, Urinary Tract Infection (UTI), Lymphadenitis, and Urinary Tract Infection in Children.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.